marceloaguiarr/SingletonBenchmark/README.md

     }
 }
 ```
-This uses the same optimizations and thread safety of the JVM class creation.
-It achieves lazy initialization of the instance
-with a inner class.
-Lazy initialization means that the instance of the class will only be created when the first call to the
-getInstance method is made.
-As it is a inner class creation it is guarantied to be thread safe and the subsequent calls are,
-as in the EagerInitialization, a memory lookup with no synchronization overhead.
+This uses the same optimizations and thread safety of the JVM class creation as the Eager Initialization.
+It achieves lazy initialization of the instance with a inner class.
+Lazy initialization means that the instance of the class will only be created when the first call to the getInstance method is made.
+The inner class creation is guarantied to be thread safe by the JVM and the subsequent calls are, as in the EagerInitialization, a memory lookup with no synchronization overhead.